mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 Remember; God is omniscient, so this doesn't apply to them/her/him/three-in-one.
 By association, everyone at the bar knows all as well, so they see the approaching punchline.

-Cruising down the highway at 65 mph (My rearview mirror reflects WARNING: DO NOT EXCEED 55 MPH WITH THIS TRAILER) I question my pre-flight checklist.
+Cruising down the highway at 65 mph (My rear view mirror reflects WARNING: DO NOT EXCEED 55 MPH WITH THIS TRAILER) I question my pre-flight checklist.
 Did I put on the safety chains?
 (Yes).
 Did the trailer tires have air?
 (Yes).
 Was the trailer empty?
 (Yes).
 Did I tighten the hitch latch to the ball?
 (Possibly not.
 Sure I did.
 Can't remember.
 Yes.
 No.) Perhaps I should check.

 Ahead is a rest stop - perfect for checking hitches.
 I turn smoothly and decelerate.
 Unfortunately, the Wisconsin Department of Transportation has neglected their maintenance on this rest area.
 There are potholes.
 BIG potholes filled with water.
 Potholes so frequent and so large they are impossible to dodge.
 I hit one, then a second.
 I look in the rear-view mirror and see the trailer lurching and bucking behind me.
 I feel a tug; the trailer has clearly jumped off the ball and is now free to run me down or puncture my gas tank.
 I sloooowly come to a stop, trying not to irritate this 6x12 untethered monster trailing my car.